 Simon and Garfunkel began their friendship in their elementary years.
 They both knew each other from school and realized that they could harmonize together.
 In high school they released their first single, “Hey, Schoolgirl,” which was a modest success, selling around 100,000 copies, and charting at number 49.
 At that time they were known as Jerry Landis and Tom Graph, or better yet, Tom and Jerry.
 They had a few follow ups, but none with the same success.

 They then departed ways and attended different colleges.
 Simon majored in literature and Garfunkel in architecture.
-They both became interesting in the upcoming folk scene, and once Simon dropped out of law school recorded the album Wednesday Morning, 3 A.M.
+They both became interested in the upcoming folk scene, and once Simon dropped out of law school, recorded the album Wednesday Morning, 3 A.M.

 After this record did not show much success Simon moved to England and began playing music in the English scene and recorded a solo record.
 While he was in England he was told that a song from their previous album, “Sounds of Silence,” was number 1 in the U.S. It was a reproduced version that added electronics to the recording, thus making it folk rock.